Connections: Dementia and Alzheimer’s Care in Denver, CO

 We've Navigated Memory Loss, Too.

-Pegasus Senior Living’s Connections program is a unique, research-based memory care program designed to help senior residents with Alzheimer’s and/or dementia in the Denver area to lead a stimulating life.
-The program offers a secure environment, a committed and caring staff, and a variety of activities designed to fit the unique needs of those living with cognitive decline.
+Pegasus Senior Living’s Connections program is a research-based memory care program designed to help residents with Alzheimer’s or dementia in Denver.
+The program provides a secure and stimulating environment.
+A dedicated team provides different activities for seniors with cognitive decline to meet their specific needs.

-We understand the time, effort, and emotional toll that caregiving can take on a family.
-If you’re wondering if your loved one’s care needs are beyond your abilities, Belleview Suites at DTC may be able to help.
+We understand the time, effort, and emotional toll caregiving can take on a family.
+If your loved one’s care needs are beyond your abilities, Belleview Suites at DTC may be able to help.

-Over a decade ago, a stroke left her unable to use the left side of her body and connect with language skills; she even had trouble completing a sentence.
+More than ten years ago, a stroke made her unable to use the left side of her body and communicate effectively.
+She even had trouble completing a sentence.

-With the help of a brain health specialist, she worked her way back through a variety of techniques designed to rebuild neural pathways, including learning Spanish and ballroom dancing.
+With a brain health specialist’s assistance, she used different methods to rebuild neural pathways, such as learning Spanish and ballroom dancing.

 Watch to Learn More about Dr. Petersen's Story